mistodon/jamjar/DEV.md

+# Popup:

+Must:

+Should:
+- [ ] Font/mesh etc. also compile just-in-time and only auto-load if not already in atlas
+- [ ] Only upload changed portions of textures

+Could:
+- [ ] Fancier immediate-mode text rendering
+- [ ] Add scale_trans method to MatN

 # Thoughts about atlases:

 The purpose of an atlas is to abstract away the process of uploading things to the GPU.
 So the flow is: